affinda/affinda-typescript/docs/interfaces/ValidationResultUpdate.md

 • `Optional` **passed**: `boolean`

-Whether the validation passed or not
+Whether the validation passed or not, null if the validation was not applicable

 ___